 On May 12th, 1944 the legal contract for the formation of our fishermen-owned co-op was signed.

-During this month, we’ll share with you the history of our co-op in several stories, starting today with the story of how West Coast fishermen would band together to form our Seafood Producers Cooperative.
+This is the story of how West Coast fishermen would band together to form our Seafood Producers Cooperative.
 Thanks to the courage of these original pioneers in 1944, we are here today and you can purchase our fish for home delivery at Alaska Gold Shop.
 Thank you for being part of our history!

 The fishermen-owners of Seafood Producers Cooperative are some of the last producers of a pure, unadulterated wild protein caught using traditional fishing methods on this planet.
 And our co-op has been instrumental in preserving this unique way of life.